 Mask required (at the park & museum)!
 Bring your own mouth mask.
 None available on site.

 We are happy to welcome fit and healthy visitors back to the museum for a run through sporting history in our new exhibition: Breaking Boundaries, the Olympic Games from Antwerp 1920 to Tokyo 2020.

 At the same time, we want to make sure everyone stays in good shape.
 For this reason, we request that visitors comply with all of our precautions.

 Step 1: Reservation required!

 Unfortunately, we cannot allow spontaneous visits just now.
 Please book your visit in advance by phone.
-You can reach us on 015-618 222 between 10am and 2pm.
+You can reach us on 015-618 222.
 We regret that we cannot accept e-mail or online reservations.